crossplane/crossplane/docs/introduction/composition.md

 due to the relationship established between these two fields by the patches configured in the `example-azure` `Composition`.

 `kubectl describe` may be used to examine a composite resource.
-Note the `Synced` and `Ready` conditions below.
-The former indicates that Crossplane is successfully reconciling the composite resource by updating the composed resources.
-The latter indicates that all composed resources are also indicating that they are in condition `Ready`, and therefore the composite resource should be online and ready to use.
-More detail about the health and configuration of the composite resource can be determined by describing each composite resource.
+Note the `Ready` condition below.
+It indicates that all composed resources are indicating they are 'ready', and therefore the composite resource should be online and ready to use.

+More detail about the health and configuration of the composite resource can be determined by describing each composed resource.
 The kinds and names of each composed resource are exposed as "Resource Refs" - for example `kubectl describe mysqlserver example-zrpgr` will describe the detailed state of the composed Azure `MySQLServer`.

 ```console
 $ kubectl describe compositemysqlinstance.example.org